ssabug/fxseq/README.md

   <summary> Instructions </summary>

  - git clone the repo or get a release zip.
 Extract if necessary.
- - then in a terminal, type `mkdir build && cd build && cmake --build && make`
+ - then in a terminal, type `mkdir build && cd build && cmake .. && make`
  </details>

  ### Windows